gstdev/RPA-Public/README.md

 | excelFile  | Rename Files  | Excel Spreadsheet for File Rename  |
 | renamedFileDirectory  | Cell Match  | Default Renamed Document Path  |

-* Verify all of your hotkeys are the same
+* Verify all of your hotkeys match (set in Root Directory Loop scope)
+  * Approve all comments
+    * Alt + r

 * Since the main workflow is "Approve, Convert, and Rename" and it exists in both the Try Catch and the Finally Retry Scope, I would recommend making necessary modifications in just the Try Catch and then copy/paste into the Finally Retry Scope.
 I have this in place since I would occassionally receive unexpected exceptions.